 This might sound irritating to you, but since your chickens are omnivores, they don’t mind eating maggots.
 Maggots are both nutritious and economical.
 Proteins are one of the essential nutrients for chickens, and maggots have them in high amounts.

 Besides, you don’t have to buy maggots before you feed your chickens with them.
 You can get maggots from any compost pile around you.
-However, eating maggots in excess amounts make your chickens obese.
+However, eating maggots in excessive amounts can make your chickens obese.
 Instead of waiting to feed your chickens maggots from the compost pile, you can start a maggot farm too.
 Within a month of farming, you’ll have a steady supply of your chickens.

 12. Mashed potatoes

-Serve your chickens mashed potatoes, and you’ll see them wanting for more.
+Serve your chickens mashed potatoes, and you’ll see them wanting more.
 Potatoes contain vitamins and minerals that enhance your chickens’ growth and satisfy their hunger because of their fiber content.

 13. Fermented grains